JesperBry/algo/README.md

 All algorithms are based on the book: Introduction to algorithms by Cormen.

+algo is based on the repo: [Algorithms from course TDT4120](https://github.com/JesperBry/-course-TDT4120---Algorithms)

 | Algorithm             | WC             | AC/E      | Stable?   |
 | --------------------- |:--------------:| ---------:| ---------:|